 The family-friendly concert will conclude with a holiday sing-along and an appearance by Santa Claus.

 The second annual Cherokee studies event will be held Monday, Nov.
 19, on the WCU campus and again Tuesday, Nov.
 20, at the Museum of the Cherokee Indian in Cherokee.

 The university's Adelaide Worth Daniels Distinguished Professor of Special Education was recognized with one of the top honors presented by the Board of Governors.

 Registration is open for the Sylva Rotary Club's 5K that will be held Thursday, Nov.
 22, on the WCU campus.

 Members of the board have a popular tradition of hosting social occasions with students featuring casual conversation and chicken pot pie as the main course.

-Three finalists for the dean’s position in WCU’s College of Business are scheduled to visit campus to participate in interviews and public presentations.
+A finalist for the dean’s position in the College of Business will be coming to campus to participate in interviews and deliver a public presentation.